 Yosemite Lodge at the Falls is a step down from the Ahwahnee in luxury, but also in price.
 It's directly across the road from the Lower Yosemite Falls trailhead.
 It's a traditional lodge/hotel with 249 rooms.
 Rates range from $98 - $177 per night.

 Curry Village has a large and varied mix of housing, with tent cabins (427 of them, without electricity or baths, each housing up to five people), cabins with and without baths (sleeping from two to four people), and traditional hotel rooms.
 Curry Village is located in the southeast end of Yosemite Valley.
 Rates start at around $140 for unheated tent cabins and go up to the $250 range for cabins and hotel rooms with private baths.

 The romantically named Housekeeping Camp consists of 266 Frankensteinian cabin/tent contraptions, each containing one canvas and three concrete walls.
 They have electricity and beds for up to four people, but no bedding or private baths.
 The Housekeeping Camp is located just southeast of Yosemite Village.
 Cabins are $74 per night.

 The venerable Wawona Hotel, built in the 1870's, has 104 rooms.
 50 have private baths, and 54 have shared baths; most of the rooms open onto public verandas (they're not called walkways if they're wide enough to accomodate adirondack chairs).
 The hotel stands across the road from the Wawona Meadow golf course.
 There's a dining room in the main building and a tennis court nearby.
 Rooms start at around $150 per night, $200 if you want a private bathroom.

 The Redwoods in Yosemite is a collection of privately owned vacation houses available for short-term rentals through a central agency.
 They're all in the Wawona area, near the Merced River, Wawona Meadow, and the Wawona Hotel.
-Since the homes are all privately owned, size, decor, and renter happiness can vary widely.
-Yosemite West, on the park border roughly halfway between Yosemite Valley and the Wawona area, is another enclave of private homes with vacation rentals available.
+Since the homes are all privately owned, size, decor, and renter happiness will vary.
+Yosemite West, just south of the Glacier Point Road's western endpoint, is another enclave of private homes with vacation rentals available.